-Adjust Superheat: Only Applicable to Adjustable TXV.
+Adjust Superheat:

 Superheat can also be utilized to best verify charge levels with an adjustable TXV and make adjustments when needed in unique applications due to refrigerant line length, differences in height between the indoor and outdoor unit and refrigerant tubing sizes.
 These adjustments should only be performed by qualified service personnel.